Decision to close Madrassas and Sanskrit tols flayed by Cong,

 "If the state government closes down its Madrassas, then Jamiat may take recourse to legal provisions to halt the

-secretary, Maulana Kalimuddin said higher Madrassa schools were functioning with the government funds from before the
+secretary Maulana Kalimuddin said higher Madrassa schools were functioning with government funds from before

 Independence and continue to do so.
 "Suddenly the government cannot shut down the